-Once you have completed a donor acquisition campaign, you will use that cost to acquire as a benchmark metric that you will optimize to get the most donors for the least cost in subsequent campaigns.
+Once you have completed a donor acquisition campaign, you will use that cost to acquire as a benchmark metric to get the most donors for the least cost in subsequent campaigns.
 The acquisition cost can improve over time as you test creative, offers, and audiences to hone in on the best-performing combination.

 Dispelling Common Myths

-The 3 most common myths about direct mail acquisition are:
+The three most common myths about direct mail acquisition are:

 - You should expect a 1% response rate.